Electric Ink Tattoo Care

 The verdict?

-A picture speaks a thousand words and as you can see from the before and after shot below, after two weeks my pet portrait (of my beloved dog Pinky) is looking better than ever - I am hooked.
+A picture speaks a thousand words, and as you can see from the before-and-after shot below, after two weeks, my pet portrait (of my beloved dog, Pinky) is looking better than ever - I am hooked.

 Electric Ink Defining Body Oil.